How to Make Pickles – Refrigerator Method

 • It requires no fancy equipment

-• No jars need to be boiled in water
+• No boiling jars in water

 • It’s super simple to do